mariusenache/ASP.NET-Core-Web-API-Social-Media-App/README.md

 # ASP.NET Social Media Backend Project

-This is my firs backend project (it's work in progress):
+This is my first project where I learn about the backend:

 - Wep API application, using C# and ASP.NET Core framework.;
 - authentication and authorization sets up using JWT authentication;